freehandle/breeze/breezedoc.md

 ### 3.3 Gateway node

-In order to avoid DDoS validator nodes tipically keeps open their port to receive proposed actions open only to a selected group of gateway providers.
-In order to run a gateway node one must have access to a certain number of nodes in the consensus pool so that the gateway can send actions to nodes that are close to mint new blocks.
+To avoid DDoS attacks, validator nodes typically keep their port open to receive proposed actions only for a selected group of gateway providers.
+To run a gateway node, one must have access to a certain number of nodes in the consensus pool so that the gateway can send actions to nodes that are close to minting new blocks.

-Optionally a gateway node might offer the service to pay for the procession fees of the actions.
-In this case the override the tail of the action with its own wallet, its fee and its own wallet signature.
-In this case the wallet must have sufficient funds held to pay for those fees.
+Optionally, a gateway node might offer the service to pay for the processing fees of the actions.
+In this case, it overrides the tail of the action with its own wallet, its fee, and its own wallet signature.
+In this case, the wallet must have sufficient funds to pay for those fees.

-The basic configuration of a gateway is
+The basic configuration of a gateway is:

 (config here)

 ### 3.4 Social Protocol standalone node

-A standealone protocol node connects to other parent nodes that provides it with validated blocks of actions, validates them, and forward new blocks to inetrest parties.
+A standalone protocol node connects to other parent nodes that provide it with validated blocks of actions, validates them, and forwards new blocks to interested parties.

-A stand alone node can also optionally offer the service of transmiting information on the state over gRPC, REST or other interfaces.
+A standalone node can also optionally offer the service of transmitting information on the state over gRPC, REST, or other interfaces.

 ### 3.5 Social Protocol consensus pools

-Social protocol can also deploy their own connsesus layer.
-See the Developer section bellow for more information.
+Social protocols can also deploy their own consensus layer.
+See the Developer section below for more information.

 ### 3.5 Social Protocol database node

-Like consensus node, social protocol nodes not necessarily keep tracks of the entire blockchain history.
-This activity might be relegated to dedicated services that stores and perform more detailed indexation of validated social protocol actions.
+Similar to consensus nodes, social protocol nodes do not necessarily keep track of the entire blockchain history.
+This task might be delegated to dedicated services that store and perform more detailed indexation of validated social protocol actions.

 ## 4 Developers